schlotterer/flexline-utilities/README.md

 ## License

-This plugin is licensed under the MIT.# flexline-utilities
+This plugin is licensed under the MIT.